wegue-oss/wegue/docs/reusable-components.md

 </script>
 ```

-Associate it with a layer by means of the `hoverOverlay` attribute in your [map layer configuration](map-layer-configuration?id=general).
+Associate the overlay with a layer by means of the `hoverOverlay` attribute in your [map layer configuration](map-layer-configuration?id=general).
 The value should match the value of the `overlayId` property declared above:
 ```JSON
  "mapLayers": [
      {